 The most problematic question is what data from the application still has business value.
 There is no easy answer to this one.
 Companies will typically sort the data by date and or keyword to determine whether or not it should be retained.

 - For what period of time should the archived data be retained?

-This question is dependent to the answer to question #4.
-For regulatory retention, the data should be archived for period of time required by the regulatory authority.
+This question is dependent on the answer above.
+For regulatory retention, the data should be archived for a period of time required by the regulatory authority.
 For eDiscovery, the document originals of potentially responsive data, should be placed on a legal hold until the case and potential appeals are concluded.
 Data with assigned business value should be archived until it is determined to be of no more value to the company.